Congratulations! You've Gone Google. Now What?

 Executive Sponsors Drive Adoption

-One of the best ways to increase G Suite adoption is to ensure that your executive sponsors and other high level employees are using G Suite.
-If they share and collaborate within Google Drive and use Google Hangouts Chat you can be sure that others will follow suit.
+One of the best ways to increase Google Workspace adoption is to ensure that your executive sponsors and other high level employees are using these tools.
+If they share and collaborate within Google Drive and use Hangouts Chat you can be sure that others will follow suit.
 Moving forward, meeting minutes, company spreadsheets, and similar material should be created only in Google’s native, collaborative format.

 Here are additional ideas to increase adoption with your users and get them excited about Going Google:

-- A contest in which users can participate, posting their “Top 10 Tricks in G Suite”.
-Users can add their “top tricks in Apps” on a Google Site or a Google Group.
+- A contest in which users can participate, posting their “Top 10 Tricks for Using Google Workspace.”
 The best would then be chosen and awarded a prize.
 This could range from a gift certificate to a Chromebook!
 The incentive of winning a prize will almost certainly have users searching in Google for the best tricks.

-- Use Google Hangouts for meetings whenever possible.
+- Use Google Meet for meetings whenever possible.

 - Increase adoption by bringing templates into Google Docs early in the implementation.
 This can prevent the uploading of “non-Google native” docs and encourage a standard for documentation moving forward.
 This is also an initiative in which executives can promote their use.